fourhundredroses/fourhundredroses/README.md

 don't copy my skins please <3

 hyperfixated on fanganronpas rn sorry (drdt, p:eg, uzujigoku massacre, tetro dr)

+limbus company is my special interest though, please talk to me about it!!
 <!--
 **fourhundredroses/fourhundredroses** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.